miguelangelsantana/Predicting-SyriaTel-Customer-Turnover/README.md

 SyriaTel is a telecommunications company looking to improve customer churn.
 The company provided client data in order to better understand whether a consumer would stop doing business with the company.
 The OSEMN framework will be used to analyze the dataset and prepare it for machine learning algorithms that will classify feature importance.
 Selected features will be used to give business insight and reduce customer churn.

 ### Data
-The The SyriaTel dataset is available on Kaggle's website.
+The SyriaTel dataset is available on Kaggle's website.
 The dataset can be found [here.](https://www.kaggle.com/becksddf/churn-in-telecoms-dataset)

 ## Process
 ![graph1](./OSEMN.png)